lumeland/lume.land/docs/core/archetypes.md

 ---

 Archetypes are scripts that create new files in your source directory with some preconfigured content.
-A typical example are the posts of a blog: instead of creating a new markdown file from scratch every time you want to create a new post, you can create and run an archetype to do this job for you.
+A typical example are posts on a blog: instead of creating a markdown file from scratch every time you want to create a new post, you can create and run an archetype to do this job for you.

-The archetypes in Lume are JavaScript or TypeScript files, stored in the `_archetypes` directory that default export a function returning an object with the path and the content of the file that is going to be created.
+Archetypes in Lume are JavaScript or TypeScript files, stored in the `_archetypes` directory that default export a function returning an object with the path and the content of the file that is going to be created.
 For example: